 To be eligible for federal student aid and college financial aid, a student must be making Satisfactory Academic Progress (SAP).
-This generally consists of maintaining at least a 2.0 GPA on a 4.0 scale (i.e., at least a C average) and passing enough classes consistent with progress toward a degree within 150% of the normal timeframe.
-The maximum timeframe requirements typically limit financial aid eligibility to no more than 3 years for an Associate’s degree and no more than 6 years for a Bachelor’s degree.
+This generally consists of maintaining at least a 2.0 GPA on a 4.0 scale (i.e., at least a C average) and passing enough classes with progress toward a degree.
+The maximum timeframe requirements typically limit financial aid eligibility to no more than three years for an Associate’s degree and no more than six years for a Bachelor’s degree.

 Most students who lose eligibility for student financial aid do so because of grades, not the maximum timeframe restrictions.
 About one in ten college students will have a cumulative GPA that is less than 2.0 on a 4.0 scale.
-Students who do not have at least a C average are much less likely to graduate, graduating at half to a quarter the rate of students with better grades.
+Students who do not have at least a C average are much less likely to graduate.

 In some cases a student may be able to appeal for a temporary waiver of the satisfactory academic progress rules.
-Section 484(c)(3) of the Higher Education Act of 1965 and the regulations at 34 CFR 668.34(a)(9)(ii) allow colleges to suspend the requirements for satisfactory academic progress in certain mitigating circumstances.
 These circumstances include when the failure to make satisfactory academic progress was due to injury or illness of the student, death of a relative of the student or other special circumstances.
 The appeal should not only document the special circumstances (e.g., a letter from the student’s doctor) and explain how the circumstances affected the student’s performance, but also explain what has changed which will allow the student’s performance to improve.
-For example, if the student’s poor performance is blamed on working a full-time job, the appeal should state that the student has reduced working hours to enable him or her to concentrate more on academics.
-Colleges may waive the rules when there are extenuating circumstances, but are not required to do so.

 There is also a loophole in the rules concerning satisfactory academic progress that may allow a student to regain eligibility for financial aid by changing majors or degree programs or by transferring to another college.
 Depending on the college’s policies, classes that don’t count toward the new major may be excluded from the determination of satisfactory academic progress.
 This can effectively reset the student’s eligibility for federal student aid.

-It is a good idea to start by reading the college’s satisfactory academic progress policy.
-All colleges are required to have a written satisfactory academic progress policy.
-The policy may be found on the college’s web site or in the course catalog.
+It is a good idea to start by reading the college’s satisfactory academic progress policy, which can be found on the college’s website or course catalog.
 The college’s financial aid office can also provide a copy of the policy upon request.
-The college’s written policy must explain the procedures for regaining eligibility for financial aid and the appeals process.